On the Margins: Young Professionals Summit

 MARCH 8, 2018 - 11:55 CET

-We see Western liberalism as it progress throughout the years.
-Now, for some reason, we see it become a libertarian form of liberalism, which is very individual, and we forget this sense of comradery.
-I don’t think that there is a need for community anymore if you are privileged individual.
+We see Western liberalism as it progresses throughout the years.
+Now, for some reason, we see it Western liberalism become a libertarian form of liberalism, which is very individual, and we forget this sense of comradery.
+I don’t think that there is a need for community anymore if you are a privileged individual.
 I think that’s definitely a reason.
 I also think that is why the other group, the outsiders, also feel disconnected.
 That’s why you see this divergence happening.
 I reckon in the past that this also happened.
-I don’t think this disconnect is new, but that it is becoming more apparent.
+I don’t think this disconnect is new, but that it is becoming more apparent through social media.

 — John Jacobs, Lieutenant, Royal Netherlands Army; Youth Atlantic Treaty Association (YATA)

 YPS WORKSHOP: HARNESSING THE TRANSATLANTIC RELATIONSHIP THROUGH DIALOGUE

 I think that big data platforms and social networks present both opportunities and challenges because they are changing the way we look at the workforce and workforce development.
 On one hand they present a wonderful opportunity to connect globally, and bring new ideas and people into the workforce.
 On the other hand, these platforms are still exclusive in a way, focused on workplace data and jobs in the developed world, not the developing world.
 The next step should be to make sure that these platforms are inclusive and reach all parts of the globe.